martin-olivier/airgorah/docs/installation.md

 cargo install airgorah
 ```

-Then, you will be able to run `airgorah` on your computer:
+Then, you will be able to run `airgorah` on your computer by typing the following command:

 ```sh
 sudo airgorah
 ```

-To uninstall `airgorah` from your computer, you can use the following command:
+If you want to uninstall `airgorah` from your computer, enter the following command:

 ```sh
 cargo uninstall airgorah